 Even if you receive a referral for an appraiser from a friend, your lawyer, insurance agent or wealth management adviser, check the appraiser’s credentials.
-There is no licensing for personal property appraisers, but reputable professionals are affiliated with at least one of the three major appraisal organizations: Appraisers Association of America (ASA), American Association of Appraisers (AAA), and International Society of Appraisers (ISA).
+There is no licensing for personal property appraisers, but reputable professionals are affiliated with at least one of the three major appraisal organizations: American Society of Appraisers (ASA), Appraisers Association of America (AAA), and International Society of Appraisers (ISA).
 These associations require members to keep up to date with appraisal practices, continuing education, and adhere to a code of ethics.
 To work with the highest standard, here is what to look for:

 1. T R U S T